Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Discussion

-This prompts us to invoke a closer relationship between HO and magnetism.
-A specific proposal along these lines was recently made by Haule and Kotliar \cite{hau09a,hau09b}.
-The central idea, supported by microscopic calculations \cite{hau09a}, is that $\pho$ and $\paf$ may be treated as components of a {\em common} super-vector order parameter.
+This prompts us to invoke a closer relationship between HO and LMAF.
+Specific proposals along these lines were recently made in Refs.~\onlinecite{hau09a,hau09b} for hexadecapolar order and in Ref.~\onlinecite{cha13a} for hastatic order.
+The central idea for such a closer relationship, common to these different microscopic calculations \cite{hau09a,cha13a}, is that $\pho$ and $\paf$ may be treated as components of a {\em common} super-vector order parameter.
 This implies that the system is in the vicinity of a point with higher symmetry, where HO and magnetism are degenerate.
-Approaching the ordering transition at $T_0$ in turn will lead to a concomitant enhancement of {\em both} HO and magnetic fluctuations, corresponding to nearly isotropic fluctuations in order-parameter space, until -- very close to the PM-HO transition -- the magnetic fluctuations are cut-off, consistent with our data.
+Approaching the ordering transition at $T_0$ in turn will lead to a concomitant enhancement of {\em both} HO and magnetic fluctuations, corresponding to nearly isotropic fluctuations in order-parameter space, until -- very close to the PM--HO transition -- the magnetic fluctuations are cut-off, consistent with our data.
 In the simplest case, this scenario suggests $\qho=\qaf=(0,0,1)$.
-Therefore it will be crucial to search for the proposed \cite{hau09a} hexadecapolar order at wavevector $(0,0,1)$ in the HO phase, and also to detect its fluctuations at ambient pressure.
+Therefore it will be crucial to search for these proposed order parameters \cite{hau09a,cha13a} at wavevector $(0,0,1)$ in the HO phase as well as their fluctuations for $T>T_0$.